Stress eating can ruin your weight loss goals – the key is to find ways to relieve stress without overeating

 Meditation.
 Countless studies show that meditation reduces stress, although much of the research has focused on high blood pressure and heart disease.
 Meditation may also help people become more mindful of food choices.
 With practice, a person may be able to pay better attention to the impulse to grab a fat- and sugar-loaded comfort food and inhibit the impulse.

 Exercise.
-Intense exercise increases cortisol levels temporarily, but low-intensity exercise seems to reduce them.
-University of California researchers reported that exercise — and this was vigorous exercise — may blunt some of the negative effects of stress.
+While cortisol levels vary depending on the intensity and duration of exercise, overall exercise can blunt some of the negative effects of stress.
 Some activities, such as yoga and tai chi, have elements of both exercise and meditation.

 Social support.
 Friends, family, and other sources of social support seem to have a buffering effect on the stress that people experience.
 For example, research suggests that people working in stressful situations, like hospital emergency departments, have better mental health if they have adequate social support.
 But even people who live and work in situations where the stakes aren't as high need help from time to time from friends and family.